Ion Costaș: Defence Minister

+Post government

-After retiring from politics in 1993, Ion Costaș has entered the business sector.
-He is currently the general manager of Crystal System, an international group specialized in Information Technology.
+He retired from politics in 1993.
+He later became the general manager of Crystal System, an international group specialized in Information Technology.
 He was previously a regional manager for Hewlett Packard and for the Petrom, a large Romanian oil company.
+From 1998-1999, he was Representative in the member countries of the Commonwealth of Independent States.
+Plenipotentiary of the Ministry of Industry and Trade of Romania from 1994-1998.
 He led the contingent of veterans of the Transnistrian War on Great National Assembly Square during the 2011 Chișinău Independence Day Parade.

+In February 2011, General Ion Costaş's book "Days of Eclipse.
+Chronicle of an Undeclared War" was launched in Chisinau.

+Politics

+Costaș supports the unification of the Republic of Moldova with Romania.
+He believes that Romania could make a territory exchange with Ukraine for the reunification of Greater Romania (Romania should cede Transnistria in exchange for Northern Bukovina, Herța Land, Hotin and Bugea).
+He is also an advocate for Moldovan membership in NATO.

-In 2020, Costaș announced that he would run in the 2020 Moldovan presidential election as an independent candidate because there was no party "for the country and for the nation".
+In 2020 Costaș announced that he would run in the 2020 Moldovan presidential election as an independent candidate because there was no party "for the country and for the nation".
 He submitted the necessary documents for his participation to the Central Election Commission of Moldova (CEC) on 2 September.
 However, on 29 September, Costaș announced that he would withdraw his candidacy due to the "violation by state institutions of the constitutional provisions regarding the election of the president" and urged other candidates to do the same.

+Personal life

+He speaks native Romanian and Russian, as well as limited German and English.